Jakob-Bach/Alternative-Feature-Selection/alfese_package/README.md

-# `afs` -- A Python Package for Alternative Feature Selection
+# `alfese` -- A Python Package for Alternative Feature Selection

-The package `afs` contains several methods for alternative feature selection.
+The package `alfese` contains several methods for alternative feature selection.
 Alternative feature selection is the problem of finding multiple feature sets (sequentially or simultaneously) that optimize feature-set quality while being sufficiently dissimilar to each other.
 Users can control the number of alternatives and a dissimilarity threshold.